Germany: Euro zone won't bow to Greek aid time pressure - paper

 Asked if he would like to stay on as finance minister for another four years, he answered: "I am very happy doing this job, but I am not going to start racking my brains now about what will happen in the next legislative period."

-On the topic of budget consolidation, Schaeuble defended plans by Chancellor Angela Merkel's centre-right coalition to introduce extra child benefits, saying they did not threaten his goal for a balanced budget in 2014.
+On the topic of budget consolidation, Schaeuble defended plans by Chancellor Angela Merkel's center-right coalition to introduce extra child benefits, saying they did not threaten his goal for a balanced budget in 2014.

 "The debate is het up, the finance minister is relaxed," he said.